Consumers today demand fast and accurate deliveries.

 Consumers benefit from last-mile tracking, as they can plan their schedules according to deliveries and have the peace of mind that their orders are being fulfilled on time.

-But it's not just customers who benefit from last-mile carrier tracking.
+But it's not just customers who benefit from final mile carrier tracking.
 Businesses get to identify problems with their delivery operations and correct them as needed so they can keep attracting and retaining customers while keeping operational costs low.
 Last-mile carrier tracking helps both consumers and businesses.